 Internal Link Clicks

 To download a spreadsheet with much more granular metrics, click the Export Report button, then click Metrics.
 If you want to download all the messages for each sponsor, click the Chats option.
-For a complete overview of what's included in these exports, refer to our Event App and Community Metrics article.
+For a complete overview of what's included in these exports, refer to our Event App Metrics article.
 Edit the spreadsheet down to each sponsor's metrics and then email them all that data goodness. 💾

 Lastly, use the Get Shareable Link button to simply send the whole Metrics page to your Sponsors.
 Think carefully before you do this — some sponsors might not want other organizations to have access to their metrics and chats. 🔒